Know-How Pressure Reducing Valves

 In the case of liquids a pressure reducer should be installed with the spring cover at the bottom.
 Thus gas traps upstream of the valve are avoided which would cause the valve to oscillate.

 For steam a pressure reducer should likewise be installed with its spring cover at the bottom to protect the diaphragm against overheating by means of a layer of condensate.
+In case the valve must be emptied completely during operation (angle valves), it must be installed with the spring cap pointing upwards.

 liquids, gases and steam gases